 Any of these signs should prompt you to either do a self-inspection of the ducts, or to call an HVAC professional.

 Why is water collecting around my HVAC ducts in the first place?
 In order to solve the problem, you'll need to find the source of the excess moisture.
-Here are some common causes of condensation around ductwork.
+Here are some common causes of condensation around ductwork:

 Bad Duct Seals: Bad seals or leaks in ducts causes the warmer temperature around the duct to mix with the cooler air in the duct.
-Not only will this result in less efficiency from your HVAC as it works harder to maintain a cool indoor temperature, but it can also lead to condensation, which can drip from the bad seal.
+Not only will this result in less efficiency from your HVAC as it works harder to maintain a cooler indoor temperature, but it can also lead to condensation, which can drip from the bad seal.

 Have a question about your HVAC system's ducts?
 Call Cooper today.